National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 This manifest file includes detailed information about the submitted dataset, such as the local CDM name, site name, run date, information on date shifting that the site may perform prior to submission, the site's contact information, and the OMOP vocabulary version number used at the site if the site uses the OMOP CDM.
 In addition to submitting the zipped data files, sites must also provide the expected row counts of the submitted datasets.
 The row count information is used as part of a handshake protocol for the pipeline to confirm the correct receipt of the datasets sent by the participating site.
-If the parsed data counts in the Enclave do not match the data counts sent by the site, then an issue is generated for follow up by the data triage team.
+If the parsed data counts in the Enclave do not match the data counts sent by the site, then an issue is generated for follow-up by the data triage team.
 This metadata helps to ensure that the submitted datasets are properly parsed through the automated ingestion pipeline and can be used effectively by N3C researchers.

 ### Check Conformance with the Source Common Data Model {#sec-cycle-overview-conformance}